risk-first/website/docs/thinking/De-Risking.md

 ## Specific Tactics

 1.  **Establish Metrics** that allow you to observe the performance of the systems you build.
-[Map and Territory Risk](/tags/Map-And-Territory-Risk) covers this in more detail.
+[Internal Model Risk](/tags/Internal-Model-Risk) covers this in more detail.

 1.  **Second opinions** and **audits** correct for errors in monitoring by people who can be too close to the problem.